pianomanfrazier/techblog/content/post/drafts/my-first-5-day-fast.md

 I was again experiencing a lot of light headedness so I did some reading online and most people suggested take in more salt to retain more water.
 I think I was a bit dehydrated and my blood pressure was low.
 So I mixed up 1 teaspoon of sea salt in about 2 cups of water and drank that.

-**_T.M.I. alert!_** Be careful not to overdo the salt drink because it will flush out your bowels.
+**_T.M.I. alert!_** Be careful not to overdo the salt because it will flush out your bowels.
 I didn't know salt water had this effect.
 The salt water flush (SFW) is part of The Master Cleanse.

 Anyway I confirmed that my bowels were indeed empty.